L'Oreal enters talks with Natura over selling Body Shop

-PARIS, June 9 French cosmetics and luxury goods group L'Oreal has started talks with Brazilian make-up company Natura Cosmeticos over selling its Body Shop business, L'Oreal said on Friday.
+PARIS, June 9 (Reuters) - French cosmetics and luxury goods group L'Oreal has started talks with Brazilian make-up company Natura Cosmeticos over selling its Body Shop business, L'Oreal said on Friday.

 L'Oreal added in a statement that the companies' proposed transaction placed an enterprise value of 1 billion euros ($1.1 billion) on The Body Shop business.